ThatNerdyKun/Dantotsu/README.md

 All contributions are welcome, from code to documentation to graphics to design suggestions to bug reports.
 Please use GitHub to its fullest; contribute Pull Requests, contribute tutorials or other content - whatever you have to offer, we can use!

-You can come hang out with our awesome community, request new features, and report any bugs or issues at our Discord server too. 📣
+You can come hang out with our awesome community, request new features, and report any bugs or issues at our Discord server too 📣

 ### OFFICIAL DISCORD SERVER 🚀